Omni Coliseum: Scoreboard

-The only surviving component of the Omni is its scoreboard, which now hangs in the pavilion of the State Farm Arena.
-American Sign & Indicator (which became Trans-Lux) built the basketball-specific scoreboard in the early 1980s to replace the original hockey-specific scoreboard that Daktronics maintained during the 1990s.
+The only surviving component of the Omni Coliseum is its scoreboard, which now hangs in the pavilion of the State Farm Arena.
+American Sign & Indicator (which became Trans-Lux) built the basketball-specific scoreboard in the early 1980s to replace the original hockey-specific scoreboard.
+It was then maintained by Daktronics during the 1990s.
 The arena also had four message boards in each end zone, two of which were animation boards.

 Events

 Professional wrestling

-The Omni was a hotbed for professional wrestling.
+The Omni Coliseum was a hotbed for professional wrestling.
 Since its opening, it was considered the home base for the NWA's Georgia Championship Wrestling, Jim Crockett Promotions, and World Championship Wrestling.
 Many major and historic wrestling events took place at the Omni, including Starrcade (1985, 1986, 1989 and 1992), the first WarGames match during the Great American Bash tour (1987), and the first Slamboree in 1993.
 The World Wrestling Federation also held many events at the Omni including house shows and closed circuit broadcasts until their last card at the venue on November 2, 1992.
 WCW also aired Monday Nitro on January 1, 1996, and March 3, 1997, at the Omni.

 Boxing

-In July 1986 challenger Evander Holyfield beat WBA Light Heavyweight Champion Dwight Muhammad Qawi by split decision (144–140, 147–138, 141–143).
+In July 1986, challenger Evander Holyfield beat WBA Light Heavyweight Champion Dwight Muhammad Qawi by split decision (144–140, 147–138, 141–143).
 The fight is widely regarded as one of the best fights in the history of boxing.
+Holyfield defeated Bert Cooper in a November 1991 fight at the Omni to retain his WBA & IBF Heavyweight titles.

 Basketball and hockey

 The Omni was home to the NBA's Atlanta Hawks from 1972 to 1997.
-The Hawks played their first game at the Omni on October 15, 1972, defeating the New York Knicks, 109–101.
-Their final game at the Omni was a Game 4 loss to Michael Jordan, and the Chicago Bulls in the Eastern Conference Semi-finals during the 1997 NBA playoffs, 89–80 on May 11, 1997.
+The Hawks played their first game at the Omni on October 15, 1972, defeating the New York Knicks by a score of 109–101.
+Notable games at the Omni featured Dominique Wilkins scoring a career-high of 57 points twice in 1986; the first in a 126–117 win over the New Jersey Nets on April 10, and the second in a 123–95 win over the Chicago Bulls on December 10.
+The Hawks played their final game at the Omni in a Game 4 loss to Michael Jordan, and the Bulls in the Eastern Conference Semi-finals during the 1997 NBA playoffs, 89–80 on May 11, 1997.

 The Omni was also home to the NHL's Atlanta Flames (now the Calgary Flames) from 1972 until 1980, and the Atlanta Knights of the IHL (1992–1996).
 In 1994, the Knights became the only pro team to win a championship in the building, when they won the Turner Cup.

-In 1977, the arena hosted the NCAA Final Four, won by Marquette University over North Carolina.
-This was Warriors' coach Al McGuire's last game.
+In 1977, the arena hosted the NCAA Final Four, won by Marquette University over the University of North Carolina; it was Warriors' coach Al McGuire's last game.
 It also hosted one SEC and three ACC men's basketball tournaments, the 1978 NBA All-Star Game, the 1993 NCAA Women's Basketball Final Four, and the indoor volleyball matches for the 1996 Summer Olympics.